Barding: European barding

 Albrecht May, Master-of-Arms, entering Namur, riding a horse wearing his master Maximilian I's bard in 1480.
 The bard is crafted by Lorenz Helmschmied.
 The female figure is likely Mary of Burgundy, the contemporary ruler of the Burgundian State and wife of Maximilian, holding the combined heraldry of Austria and Burgundy.

 Maximilian I on an armored horse, ca. 1575, from Eine Reihe von in Farben zum Theil schön ausgeführten Bildern, Herzog August Bibliothek, Wolfenbüttel.

 Notice the breastplate(s) with the griffin: according to Kirchhoff, this breastplate and the (double-headed) imperial eagle cruppers from the bard made for Frederick III above seemed to have been combined with other parts by Maximilian to create the full bard that he used in Strasbourg, 1492.

 The full bard is a "complete ensemble of horse armour", created for Maximilian I, Holy Roman Emperor, by master armourers from Augsburg and Innsbruck like Lorenz Helmschmied and Konrad Seusenhofer.
 The development of the full bard was also connected with the development of Maximilian armour and the Landsknecht (all three arose from the time Maximilian was in Burgundian Netherlands), as both human and equine combatants required more and more protection.
 But the full bard was expensive and only the richest knights could afford it.

-The celebrated Augsburg maker Lorenz Helmschmied made the most technologically developed and also the most complete of the full bards, "The Helmschmid workshop also produced spectacular bards that all but completely enclosed the horse’s body (26.261.14), including the underside of the girth and abdomen, as well as the legs.
+The celebrated Augsburg maker Lorenz Helmschmied made the most technologically developed and also the most complete of the full bards.
+According to Dirk H. Breiding, a former assistant curator for the Department of Arms and Armor of The Metropolitan Museum of Art, "the Helmschmid workshop also produced spectacular bards that all but completely enclosed the horse’s body, including the underside of the girth and abdomen, as well as the legs.
 Complete to the extreme, and of such technical complexity and considerable expense that they were most likely intended solely for ceremonial purposes and as diplomatic gifts.".